Sky lanterns might look pretty but they are a serious danger to animals and the countryside.

 Which councils have banned sky lanterns?

-Several councils have backed the campaign and banned the release of sky lanterns on council owned land.
+A number of councils have backed the campaign and banned the release of sky lanterns on council owned land.
+If you know that your local council has implemented a ban, but isn't on a list, please let us know by dropping our campaigns team an email.